NicBeltramelli/zen/README.md

 ## Theme setup

+1. Edit `style.css` to define your theme meta information (name, URI, description, version, author)
-1. Edit `wpackio.server.js` that handles the development server:
+2. Edit `wpackio.server.js` that handles the development server:
 * `devUrl` should reflect your local development URL, e.g. `http://your-address.local`
-* `distPublicPath` should reflect the absolute URL path of your dist folder, e.g. `/wp-content/themes/your-theme-name/dist/`, **Remember you must add a forward slash at the end of the value otherwise it will not work.**
+* `distPublicPath` should reflect the absolute URL path of your dist folder, e.g. `/wp-content/themes/your-theme-name/dist/`
+**You must add a forward slash at the end otherwise it will not work.**
-2. Edit `style.css` to define your theme meta information (name, URI, description, version, author)

 ## Theme development